Charges dropped against all but 1 of nearly 70 arrested at house party

 Channel 2's Tyisha Fernandes said Bartow County District Attorney Rosemary Greene will only pursue charges for one person at the party, who allegedly had a small amount of cocaine on him.

-Sixty four of the 65 people are now not facing any charges.
+Sixty four of the 65 people are no longer facing any charges.

 The arrests caused controversy after photos of the arrested were posted on social media.